LLLLLrf/Web-Develop-Assignment/README.md

 ![Chat Application](preview_picture/chat.png "Chat Application")
 ![Chat Application](preview_picture/user_typing.png "Chat Application")

-## Innovation and Advantages
+## Innovation and Extra Work
+In addition to completing the requirements of the assignment, I have also done some extra work to make the website better.

+1. The ***[W3C Markup Validation Service](https://validator.w3.org/#validate_by_upload)*** and ***[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_upload)*** provided by W3C were used to test all the HTML and CSS files in my project to ensure that there are no errors or warnings in both HTML and CSS code.

-In addition to completing the requirements of the assignment, I also used JSON to store the content of the Introduction Page and About Page.
-I used asynchronous functions to read the data, which makes it easier to manage the data and connect to databases in the future.
+2. JSON files were used to store the content of the Introduction Page and About Page.
+And then I used asynchronous functions to read the data, which makes it easier to manage the data and connect to databases in the future.

-I added a lot of CSS effects to the page, such as animations on the homepage and hover effects on buttons, to make the page more visually appealing.
+3. I added a lot of CSS effects to the page, such as animations on the homepage and hover effects on buttons, to make the page more visually appealing.
 I used **Date()** to get the current system time and displayed it on the page.

+4. In the About Page, I made a loader to let user to wait for the page to load the resources.

-In the Chat Application page, users can mention other users by clicking on their names in the user list, which will insert "@username" into the input box.
+5. In the Chat Application Page, users can mention other users by clicking on their names in the user list, which will insert "@username" into the input box.

-When the messages in the Chat Box exceed the height of the box, a scroll bar will appear, and each time a new message is added, the Chat Box will automatically scroll to the bottom to display the latest message.
+6. When the messages in the Chat Box exceed the height of the box, a scroll bar will appear, and each time a new message is added, the Chat Box will automatically scroll to the bottom to display the latest message.

-I also used the ***[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator//validator.html.zh-cn#validate_by_upload+with_options) website*** to test all CSS files in the document to ensure that there are no errors or warnings in the CSS code.

 ## Shortcomings and Future Plans
 Although I have tried my best to make the page more functional and visually appealing, there are still some shortcomings in this website.